qertoip/guru_watch/README.md

 ## Choosen architectural issues in the current implementation

+ * Controllers depend on concrete use cases instead of use case interfaces.
+   This prevents controllers from being tested in isolation from the application.
+   Instead of hard coding concrete use case classes controllers should probably use an abstract factory.
  * Entities are not completely "web" free.
    For example they include ActiveModel::Conversions module which adds #to_param method.
    Instead, this module should probably be included on the fly by a Presenter